ma1loc/network_subnetting/README.md

 Every NIC has a MAC address, which is a unique physical address assigned by the manufacturer.
 This address helps identify the device on the network.

-While it is possible to change the MAC address temporarily through software (a process called MAC spoofing), the original physical MAC address is hardcoded into the hardware and cannot be fully changed. if you want to chagne your MAC address you can use this scripte that i build check it out => [Here](https://github.com/ma1loc/mac_addr_changer)
+While it is possible to change the MAC address temporarily through software (a process called MAC spoofing), the original physical MAC address is hardcoded into the hardware and cannot be fully changed.
+If you want to change your MAC address, you can use this script that I built.
+Check it out [Here](https://github.com/ma1loc/mac_addr_changer)

 ## The MAC address format looks like this